 He was a co-author of Fraser Institute's 2007 Independent Summary for Policymakers (ISPM).

-According to leaked documents, D'Aleo is one of a number of climate change skeptics who receives funding from the Heartland Institute, an organization at the forefront of climate change skepticism in the U.S.
+According to leaked documents, D'Aleo is one of a number of climate change skeptics who receives funding from the Heartland Institute, an organization at the forefront of climate science denial in the U.S.

 Stance on Climate Change

 “Sunspot cycles and their effects on oceans correlate with climate changes.
 Studying these and other factors suggests that a cold, not warm, climate may be in our future.”

 “[The IPCC's] models treat the oceans as distilled water when in reality they are an infinite buffer for atmospheric CO2.
 Burning all the earth’s fossil fuels would amount to no more than a 20 percent increase.
 It could never double(2).
 In any event, ice cores tell us carbon dioxide lags, not leads, the temperatures by as much as 800 years.”